acronymcreations/tutor_site/README.md

 * `main.py` contains the bulk of the code including all of the handlers.

+* `import_data.py` Contains some basic info that can be loaded into the database after the database has been created.
+It should not be run more than once.

 * `templates` contains all of the html for the pages.

 	* `base.html` contains the common header and footer for all pages.
-It also contains the code needed for OAuth authentication
+It also contains the code needed for OAuth authentication.

 * `static` contains all of the static files for the project, including the css, js, and images.

+	* `pictures` If a user decides to upload a profile picture, it is stored in this folder, organized by their user ID.